avi13s/DS_LAB_1/README.md

 For method (2) to work you need to have gmplot installed in your python environtment.
 If you don't have it, install it through the command line like so: pip install gmplot
 (also appears in requirements.txt)

+# More about our project:
+See the .pptx file